 Now obviously we’re past the fall season and in your case, well past the time that exterior treating will help.
 So what can you do now that they’ve found entry ways into your living spaces?
 Fortunately there are a few options that can help control the problem.

-The first and most direct approach would be to treat with Phantom or Dforce aerosol.
-Since you’re only seeing a few stinkbugs a week, I would say to use the Phantom.
-It’s odorless and can last 2-4 weeks per application.
-Dforce has an odor and will work quickly but this strength is only needed when dealing with large populations where a quick kill is desired.
-For light activity like you’re describing, there is no need for this feature so the odorless Phantom is the way to go.
+The first and most direct approach would be to treat with FS MP aerosol.
+Since you’re only seeing a few stinkbugs a week, I would say to use the FS MP.
+FS MP has an odor BUT it will work quickly and repel them.

-To treat, spray small amounts of Phantom into any crack or crevice you can find in rooms where stinkbugs have been active.
-No doubt at least one of these cracks is leading to a void or space where more stinkbugs are nesting and with any luck, some of the Phantom will reach any such nests which in turn will solve the problem.
+To treat, spray small amounts of FS MP into any crack or crevice you can find in rooms where stinkbugs have been active.
+No doubt at least one of these cracks is leading to a void or space where more stinkbugs are nesting and with any luck, some of the FS MP will reach any such nests which in turn will solve the problem.

 Common cracks that lead to nests can be found around window frames, ceiling molding, light fixtures, electric outlets, baseboard molding and air vents.
 And it’s most likely that there is only 1-2 rooms which are serving as the rooms of origin for the invasion so if you get these key areas treated, the problem should go away.